 3. Slide the inner rails into the outer rails, keeping the pressure even on both sides.
 When the chassis has been pushed completely into the rack, it should click into the locked position.
-4. Optional screws may be used to secure the front of the chassis to the rack.
+4. Optional screws may be used to secure the to hold the front of the chassis to the rack.